yashwantbezawada/yashwantbezawada/README.md

 I love Linux (I use Arch, btw), open-source software and Neovim.
 Helping around as much as I can.

+I'm an LLM enthusiast who's been lucky enough to get hands dirty building AI-powered tools and infrastructure - from RAG pipelines to multi-agent systems, along with the developer tooling to make it all work.

 ## `$ whoami`

 - 🔧 Building developer tools and automation